It raining pretty hard, but it is almost dark as night outside.

 I was thinking about this.

-When I first heard of Planned Parenthood, to show you how the left uses the language.
+When I first heard of Planned Parenthood, to show you how the left uses the language, when I first heard of Planned Parenthood, I thought it was exactly what Planned Parenthood.

-I thought that and I was very young, teens, early twenties, I thought you went to Planned Parenthood and they would help you plan your family.
+I thought that, and I was very young, teens, early 20s, I thought you went to Planned Parenthood and they would help you plan your family.

 That's not at all what they do.